 4. Get Organized

-Compile your starting documents.
-You will need the following documents:
+Compile your starting documents and information.
+You will need the following documents/information:

-- Copy of your antenuptial contract (if any) and
+- Copy of your antenuptial contract (if any);

 5. Choose Your Divorce Attorney Wisely